-Managers and supervisors, along with input from the employee, establish the success criteria for performance.
-Some criteria are established based on policy, or they may be deadline driven.
-The agency continues to work on aligning individual employee's performance success criteria to stated strategic objectives.
+The agency continues aligning individual employee's performance success criteria to stated strategic objectives.
 For example, one goal outlined in the agency's strategic plan is to improve contacts and communication with state and local levels of government concerning forestry related issues.
 The action item to accomplish this goal is to increase participation in public hearings, including county council, planning commission meetings and landowner association meetings.
 The employee attending the meetings submits a summary report, which is a standard operating practice.
 The agency follows up with any forestry related issues on the agenda.
-Thus far, the following job groups' EPMS have components directly linked to strategic objectives: regional foresters, unit foresters, project foresters, warden technicians, law enforcement, and firefighting supervisors.
+Thus far, the following job groups' EPMS have components directly linked to strategic objectives: regional foresters, unit foresters, project foresters, warden technicians, law enforcement and firefighting supervisors.
 The requirement of a reviewer in the supervisor's chain of command, to review the employee's final evaluation assists in assuring deployment of success criteria linked to strategic plan items.

-5.6 How does your development and learning system for leaders address the following:

-- a. development of personal leadership attributes - b. development of organizational knowledge c. ethical practices d. your core competencies, strategic challenges, and accomplishment of action plans
+- 5.6 How does your development and learning system for leaders address the following: - a. development of personal leadership attributes - b. development of organizational knowledge - c. ethical practices - d. your core competencies, strategic challenges, and accomplishment of action plans